Abdul Khaleque (Assam politician): Social and literacy works

 He is an education promoter as well as writer.
 His recent works are published in various books as well as his own books.

 Personal life

 Khaleque had completed primary education at Bartary village under Barbhitha GP and later completed his graduation and PG from Bongaigaon college under Gauhati University.
 He has married Kamlani Khaleque and the couple has 2 children.

-He has been brutally trolled for a tweet where he said Lionel Messi was born in Indian state of Assam.